Reference Pamphlet, pages 8-16 - Terms and Definitions

 - The effect of the decision on the official's economic interest will be different than its effect on the public generally.
 Check the FPPC website (www.fppc.ca.gov) for a fact sheet entitled, "Can I Vote?
 Conflict of Interest Overview."

 An individual who contracts with or whose employer contracts with state or local government agencies and who makes, participates in making, or acts in a staff capacity for making governmental decisions.
+The agency determines who is a consultant.
 Consultants may be required to file Form 700.
 Such consultants would file under full disclosure unless the agency provides in writing a limited disclosure requirement.
 Agencies may use FPPC Form 805 to assign such disclosure.
 The obligation to file Form 700 is always imposed on the individual who is providing services to the agency, not on the business or firm that employs the individual.

 FPPC Regulation 18701 defines "consultant" as an individual who makes a governmental decision whether to:

 - Approve a rate, rule, or regulation

 - Adopt or enforce a law

 - Issue, deny, suspend, or revoke any permit, license, application, certificate, approval, order, or similar authorization or entitlement

 - Authorize the agency to enter into, modify, or renew a contract provided it is the type of contract that requires agency approval